pgustavo73/ToDoApplication/README.md

-# App de Agendar Tarefas com Kotlin
+# Hello welcome

-OLA"  bem vindo
+This was the project delivered at Bootcamp Santander Mobile Developer at DIO.

-Este foi o projeto entregue no Bootcamping Santader Mobile Developer na DIO.
+The project aims to create a To-do list App in Kotlin.

-O objetivo do projeto é criar um App de To do list em Kotlin.
+In this project, View Binding, RecyclerView, Popup menu, Empty States were used.

-Neste projeto foi utlizado View Binding,  RecyclerView, Popup menu,  Empty States.
+It was implemented as Challenge to make the application resilient that it doesn't lose the saved tasks when it is closed.

-Foi implementado como Desafio tornar o aplicativo resiliente que não perca as tarefas salvas quando é encerrado.
+For this, we used SQLite using Room.
+In addition, the functionality of notifications was implemented.

-Para isso foi utilizado SQLite usando Room.
-Alem disso foi implementado a funcionalidadde de notificações.
+The APP issues notifications when tasks are scheduled.

-O APP emite notificações no horario que as tarefas são agendadas.
+Feel free to look, I am open to tips and suggestions.

-Fiquem a vontade para olhar estou aberto  a dicas e sugestões.
+# Screens
 <img src="./image/telas.jpg" />

 Video Demo